The Internet, Facebook, Websites, Twitter, Instagram – does this electronic era make you dizzy with choice?

 Getting on the Web ….as easy as….

-There was an age when building a website was an onerous task – you would require designers, hosters, programmers and writers.
-The expense and time associated with this was hardly worth the effort.
-But with today’s easy ‘template’ led designs, a business owner with no technical skills can have a professional looking, fully functional website up and running in minutes.
-Professional sites will include shopping baskets, payment gateways and product catalogues.
+There was an age when building a website was an onerous task – you would require designers, hosters, programmers, and writers.
+The expense and time associated with this were hardly worth the effort.
+But with today’s easy ‘ eCommerce website templates’ led designs, a business owner with no technical skills can have a professional looking, fully functional website up and running in minutes.
+Professional sites will include shopping baskets, payment gateways, and product catalogs.
 It’s just up to you to fill in the templates!